What connection could there be between an enigmatic label on a Google aerial photo and Texas Electric corporate spokesbolt Reddy Kilowatt?

 On August 6, 1912 the Star-Telegram announced that Fort Worth would become the “Southwest’s greatest electric center” as the new plant supplied electricity to “towns 150 miles distant.”

 On September 15, 1912 the Star-Telegram published this feature about the plant as it neared completion, showing the coal hoist, the turbines, the tall arched windows.
 The story said “not a piece of wood has been used in this building, even the window frames being of steel.”
-Note that vice president was cattleman George T. Reynolds, who lived for sixteen years with an Indian arrowhead in his back.
+Note that vice president was cattleman George T. Reynolds, who lived for sixteen years with a Native American arrowhead in his back.

 On May 30, 1913, not long after the plant began operation, the Dallas Morning News announced that the plant would be enlarged to double its generating capacity.
 A second smokestack and more boilers would be installed.